muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

 The previous section just described the entire front door of our message queue.
 The next sections describe the middle layer.
 Here we will introduce the logic for each API call and describe how to test the code.

 The first function we introduce is enqueue.
-The basic message storage mechanism for the program is a topic hash, which is a hash table where the keys are the topic names and each name has a value element hat is a data/queue.
+The basic message storage mechanism for the program is a topic hash, which is a hash table where the keys are the topic names and each name has a value element that is a Racket data/queue.
 This function adds a message payload element into the queue associated with the topic.
 This topic structure can be visualized like so:

 ![topic-hash structure](/images/Racket-queue-2.png)

 The enqueue function in our message queue system has 2 elements: the dispatch target in the front door and a function for handling the message data structure.
-Let?s take a look at the front door element:
+Let's take a look at the front door element:

 ```
 ;; a hash is structured as a topic and a queue